bstefanescu/qutejs/web/doc/docs/attributes/q.md

 The returned function signature is `function(el)` where el is the created element.
 The returned function will be executed in the context of the closest component instance (i.e. `this` will point to the closest component instance).

-## Using `x-use` on component elements.
+## Using custom attributes on component tags.

-When you use the `x-use` attribute on a component tag, the custom directive will be executed on the root element rendered by the component.
+When you use a custom attribute on a component tag, the custom attribute directive will be executed on the root element rendered by the component.

 ## The Rendering Context object